 The Mini toolbar contains frequently used formatting commands.
 When you select text, the Mini toolbar appears.
-After a pause, this little toolbar fades away.
+As you move your cursor farther away from the selected text, this little toolbar fades away.
 You can make it reappear by right-clicking the selected text.